stoeps13/connections-doc/source/admin/customize/customize_manage_customizer_apps.md

 You can verify that the app is available by refreshing the page where you expect it to appear.

+!!! note
-**Note:** Customizer uses a proxy server \(such as NGINX\); to use Customizer apps, users must access Connections through the proxy server's URL.
+    Customizer uses a proxy server \(such as NGINX\); to use Customizer apps, users must access Connections through the proxy server's URL.
 You can configure the URL as explained in [Configuring the NGINX proxy server for Customizer](../install/cp_config_customizer_setup_nginx.md)

 ## Delete an app { .section}